NSingha07/multivariate_tree/README.md

-# Multivariate Regression Tree (MRT): A python Package
+# multivariate_tree: A Python Package for Multivariate Regression Trees

 This package implements methods for constructing, evaluating, and visualizing **Multivariate Regression Trees (MRT)**.
 MRT is a statistical technique developed by De'ath (2002) for exploring, describing, and predicting relationships between